Loading...

 Think About What Your Family Will Need

 Funerals are for the living.
-Your funeral or memorial service should absolutely reflect your unique personality and final wishes, but it’s ultimately your loved ones who will benefit from the service.
-Many people think about being cremated without a funeral service as a way to keep things simple, but this is a disservice to loved ones who will want an opportunity to say goodbye.
+Your funeral or memorial service should reflect your unique personality and final wishes, but ultimately it’s your loved ones who will benefit from the service.
+Many people think of being cremated without a funeral service as a way to keep things simple, but this is a disservice to loved ones who will want an opportunity to say goodbye.

 Funerals and memorials are important grief rituals that provide space to share and process grief.
 Whether you wish to be buried or cremated, consider planning for some kind of service that will help your family heal, and talk to your family about your wishes to be sure that everyone is on the same page.